Results Of At-Home Genetic Tests For Health Can Be Hard To Interpret

 "Individuals should be evaluated by medical professionals who are not conflicted, meaning they do not somehow work for a company," Hudgins says.
 "Doctors who are contracted by companies are going to say, 'Do the test' no matter what, even if the test may not be indicated."

-But the companies defend the practice, saying the doctors they find for customers may be better suited than the average physician.
+The companies defend the practice, saying the doctors they find for customers may be better suited than the average physician.

 "The majority of doctors have had maybe one class in genetics," says Othman Laraki, CEO of Color Genomics, another genetic testing company.
 "I think it's much more important to have someone who has a background in genetics than just simply have someone who you can physically meet with."

 Privacy is another concern.
-Genetic testing companies say they have strict policies and procedures to protect customer's information.
+Genetic testing companies say they have strict policies and procedures to protect customers' information.
 But some firms provide access to the genetic information they collect on an anonymous basis to drug companies and others to use for research.

 Recent breaches of privacy by companies that collect information about people, such as Facebook, have underscored the risks of electronic data.